unrays/Apex/README.md

 ---

-**Ninth iteration – Probably the last one.**
+<h2 id="iteration-9">Ninth iteration – Probably the last one.</h2>
-Optimized release configuration with several JIT and compiler-level tweaks.
-Performance pushed even further with tighter inlining and instruction scheduling.
+<p>Optimized release configuration with several JIT and compiler-level tweaks.
+Performance pushed even further with tighter inlining and instruction scheduling.</p>
-*(Just take a look at the first one, no need to tell you how much performant this one is over the first iteration)*
+<p><em>(Just take a look at the first one, no need to tell you how much more performant this one is over the first iteration)</em></p>

 ```console
 Setup 100000 entities with 3 components each: 15 ms